Dolomite (mineral)

 Dolomite (/ˈdɒl.əˌmaɪt, ˈdou.lə-/) is an anhydrous carbonate mineral composed of calcium magnesium carbonate, ideally CaMg(CO_{3})_{2}.
-The term is also used for a sedimentary carbonate rock composed mostly of the mineral dolomite.
+The term is also used for a sedimentary carbonate rock composed mostly of the mineral dolomite (see Dolomite (rock)).
 An alternative name sometimes used for the dolomitic rock type is dolostone.

 History

 As stated by Nicolas-Théodore de Saussure the mineral dolomite was probably first described by Carl Linnaeus in 1768.
 In 1791, it was described as a rock by the French naturalist and geologist Déodat Gratet de Dolomieu (1750–1801), first in buildings of the old city of Rome, and later as samples collected in the Tyrolean Alps.
 Nicolas-Théodore de Saussure first named the mineral (after Dolomieu) in March 1792.

 Properties

 The mineral dolomite crystallizes in the trigonal-rhombohedral system.
 It forms white, tan, gray, or pink crystals.
 Dolomite is a double carbonate, having an alternating structural arrangement of calcium and magnesium ions.
 Unless it is in fine powder form, it does not rapidly dissolve or effervesce (fizz) in cold dilute hydrochloric acid as calcite does.
 Crystal twinning is common.

 Solid solution exists between dolomite, the iron-dominant ankerite and the manganese-dominant kutnohorite.
 Small amounts of iron in the structure give the crystals a yellow to brown tint.
 Manganese substitutes in the structure also up to about three percent MnO.
 A high manganese content gives the crystals a rosy pink color.
-Lead, zinc, and cobalt also substitute in the structure for magnesium.
+Lead, zinc, and cobalt also can substitute in the structure for magnesium.
 The mineral dolomite is closely related to huntite Mg_{3}Ca(CO_{3})_{4}.

 Because dolomite can be dissolved by slightly acidic water, areas where dolomite is an abundant rock-forming mineral are important as aquifers and contribute to karst terrain formation.